delebash/Dans-Programming-Error-Notes/Webpack-Typscript Error Notes.md

 Output to ES5 works but not ES6 unless you use that guys aureliaplugin2 and weback 2.0 and webpack-dev-server 2.0

 Targeting ES6 also cause d.ts errors but again the 2.0 version and new aureliaplugin2 fix this I think it does in the other template.
-TemplateAureliaTSWebpack this uses 2.0 and new plugin
+TemplateAureliaTSWebpack this uses 2.0 and new plugin.

+Targeting ES6 and module commonJs works with many d.ts errors but aurelia loads successfully.
+Best to stick with ES5 until wepback 2.0 and new plugin officially supported.
+Unless I can use it to import foundation.
+Still do not know how bootstrap works as I do not see any bootstrap import in the main.js